Top 75 Design Blogs and their Best Articles

 One of the most useful articles is An amazing free alternative to Photoshop.

 10. Graphic Mac.
 The Graphic Mac is a site dedicated to providing graphic design resources, Adobe Creative Suite and Mac OS X tips & tricks.
-But this blog also shares software reviews and commentary on all things concerning design – mainly about Apple.
+But this blog also shares some of the best digital asset management software reviews and commentary on all things concerning design – mainly about Apple.
 The blog has proven to be very useful for day-to-day life.

 If you want to get a taste, check out this interesting video post: Last Week Tonight with John Oliver: Apple & encryption.